Distributed energy resources illustraltion

 The Proponent will be responsible for buying energy in the wholesale market to meet its customers’ electricity consumption needs and selling energy generated by the VPP into the ancillary services markets.
 The wholesale spot price varies every 5 minutes and can be very volatile, while most retailers sell energy to small customers for a fixed price.
 The Proponent will need to manage this financial exposure through, for example, hedging products.

 As noted above, to provide market ancillary services, the National Electricity Rules (NER) require the Proponent to demonstrate that it can meet the requirements for telemetry and other sophisticated equipment as set out in the Market Ancillary Service Specification (MASS) made and published by the Australian Energy Market Operator (AEMO) under Chapter 3 of the NER.
-Currently, the only ancillary services that VPP can provide are contingency frequency control ancillary services (FCAS).
-AEMO published amendments to the MASS in December 2021, which commence on 1 February 2022.
-These amendments include changing the minimum measurement time resolution for fast FCAS delivery from VPPs from 50 milliseconds to 200 milliseconds, which is expected enable VPP operators to comply with the MASS at lower cost.12
+Currently, the only ancillary services that VPPs can provide are contingency frequency control ancillary services (FCAS).
+AEMO published amendments to the MASS in December 2021, which commenced on 1 February 2022.
+These amendments include changing the minimum measurement time resolution for fast FCAS delivery from VPPs from 50 milliseconds to 200 milliseconds, which is expected enable VPP operators to comply with the MASS at lower cost.13

 There are now multiple VPPs operating in the National Electricity Market (NEM) that exceed 10 MW and for several operators, the aim is to have portfolios of hundreds of megawatts in the next few years.
-However, as the size and scope of aggregated DER portfolios increase, so too does the need for operational visibility and dispatchability of VPPs, in addition to fit-for-purpose performance standards, to maintain system security and reliability.
+However, as the size and scope of aggregated CER portfolios increase, so too does the need for operational visibility and dispatchability of VPPs, in addition to fit-for-purpose performance standards, to maintain system security and reliability.
 AEMO is considering options to provide operational visibility (both to it and distribution businesses), but these may involve costs for aggregators and device owners, which will need to be considered and factored into decision making.

 Trials undertaken by the Australian Energy Market Operator (AEMO) also highlight the complexities associated with predicting VPP value.
 In particular, future revenue from frequency control services and wholesale energy price movements are event driven.
 The Proponent will need to consider carefully what information will be provided to consumers who plan to participate in a VPP around the value that may be gained and ensure it complies with Australian Consumer Law obligations and, as an authorised retailer in this case study, the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR) obligations.
-Broader consumer obligations around VPPs (for example, provisions around explicit informed consent to change between VPP providers) are currently being considered by the Australian Energy Market Commission (AEMO) and Energy Security Board in various workstreams.
+Broader consumer obligations around VPPs (for example, provisions around explicit informed consent to change between VPP providers) are currently being considered by the Australian Energy Market Commission (AEMO) and through various other workstreams.

 To provide network support services from the VPP, the Proponent would need to negotiate a contract with the local distributor.
 Whether the distributor is willing to enter such a contract and the amount it is willing to pay for services will depend on a range of factors including whether the local distribution network is facing capacity constraints at times of peak demand and/or voltage issues at times of peak export from solar systems.
 Network support payments may also vary over time – for example, a distributor may be willing to pay a network support payment for a short period of time to defer an augmentation but may not be willing to enter into a longer-term agreement.
-Information published by distributors, the Network Opportunity Maps13 and discussions with the relevant local distributors can help VPP proponents identify the locations to focus on where VPP services are likely to be of the most value to the distributor.
+Information published by distributors, the Network Opportunity Maps14 and discussions with the relevant local distributors can help VPP proponents identify the locations to focus on where VPP services are likely to be of the most value to the distributor.

 Additional information